Direct Measurement of the Forbidden $2^{3\!}S_1 \rightarrow 3^{3\!}S_1$ Atomic Transition in Helium

 The centre of the corresponding Lorentzian fit gives a measured transition frequency of \(f_{0,d}=700,939,271.64(8)\)~MHz, with subscript \(d\) referring to the direct detection method and with only the statistical uncertainty shown.
 After applying relevant systematic corrections (as listed with the full error budget in Tab.~\ref{tab:corrections}), this yields a final value of \(f_{0,d}^{shifted}=700,939,271(5)\)~MHz.
-This agrees extremely well with the most recent published value in the literature of \(700,939,269(8)\)~MHz \cite{Drake2006}, with our uncertainty smaller than that of theory.
-The Lorentzian width of the peak also allows the excited state lifetime of the $3^3S_1$ state to be determined, once external systematic effects such as laser power broadening are removed \cite{SOMs}.
-We estimate an excited state lifetime of \(\tau = 33(6)\)~ns, which compares well to the theoretical value of \(35.9(2)\)~ns \cite{SOMs}.
+This agrees very well with the most recent published value in the literature of \(700,939,269(8)\)~MHz \cite{Drake2006}, with our uncertainty smaller than that of theory.
+The Lorentzian width of the peak, derived from the Voigt fit (see Fig.~\ref{fig:427nm_signal}), also allows the state lifetime of the $3^{3\!}S_1$ state to be determined.
+We estimate an excited state lifetime of \(\tau = 50(20)\)~ns, which compares well to the theoretical value of \(35.9(2)\)~ns \cite{SOMs}.
+We also find that the sensitivty of this method is such that an Einstein \(A\) value of \(\approx 7 \times10^{-11}\)~\(\text{s}^{\text{-}1}\) could be observed with a SNR of unity given one day of interrogation \cite{SOMs}.